 For a full list of upcoming audio-described performances, or for more information on the audio-description service, please see our Audio-Description page.
 The Center for the Performing Arts provides a limited number of complimentary tickets under their accessibility program, and many of the local theater groups also often provide discounted tickets for our members, or allow us to audio-describe their dress rehearsal at no charge.
 To reserve the special tickets at the Center for the Performing Arts, call Joi McKenzie at the CPA box office, 814-865-5011.

 Help Make the Arts Accessible to Individuals With Sight Loss

-“View Via Headphones” Audio-Description Service
+“View Via voice” Audio-Description Service

 Audio-describers paint a verbal picture of the key visual elements of a play, musical, or dance performance that are often lost to blind and partially sighted people—scenery, costumes, and actors’ facial expressions and actions.
-View Via Headphones also offers occasional tours of art exhibits, arts festivals, historic sites, museums, and arboretums.
+View Via Voice also offers occasional tours of art exhibits, arts festivals, historic sites, museums, and arboretums.

 Please consider this rewarding opportunity: Become a volunteer audio-describer.
-View Via Headphones is a project of the Sight-Loss Support Group of Central PA and has been describing the arts for individuals with sight loss in the Centre region since 1999.
+View Via Voice is a project of the Sight-Loss Support Group of Central PA and has been describing the arts for individuals with sight loss in the Centre region since 1999.
 For more information, or for a list of upcoming described events, please visit www.slsg.org or call the office at 814-238-0132